Bravo, thanks for putting your trust in the Snotty Boss Nasal Aspirator - the premium nasal aspirator for young children.

 The ergonomic design of the Snotty Boss allows it to stand upright independently.
 We recommend standing the unit upright at all times, between uses and whilst in storage.
 If it lays down, any moisture or unrinsed mucus can leak through the collection cup and through to the motor compartment, which can cause this liquid to 'spit out' the air vent when in operation - yuck!

-If this does happen, give your aspirator a full wash and stand upright to dry for a few hours, with the collection cup removed.
+If this does happen, give your aspirator a full wash, internal flush and stand upright to dry for a few hours, with the collection cup removed.

 Cleaning and Storage